 You must complete your registration with the University within three weeks of your course start date at the absolute latest, or you will not be permitted to join your course.
-For students with a course start date of Monday 25 September, this deadline is Monday 16 October at 5pm.
+For students with a course start date of Monday 25 September in 2017, this deadline is Monday 16 October at 5pm.

 Pick up your University Card

 If you applied for your University Card when you registered online, you can collect it when you arrive at University.
 Your card will be ready for collection when you arrive if you live in University halls on University Park or Jubilee Campus.
 If you live elsewhere, you can collect your card when you register in person.

 Your University Card can be used for: travel, discounts, libraries, building access, meals, sport